Colon Cancer Symptoms

 Once you describe symptoms to your doctor, they will likely give you a medical exam.

-The doctor will likely question you about your medical history and ask if you have any risk factors for colorectal cancer, including a family history of the disease, a history of colorectal cancer or precancerous polyps, inflammatory bowel disease such as Crohn’s disease or ulcerative colitis, or type 2 diabetes.
-Other risk factors include obesity or excess weight, a low level of physical activity, heavy alcohol use, and smoking.
+The doctor will likely question you about your medical history and ask if you have any risk factors for colorectal cancer, including a family history of the disease, a history of colorectal cancer or precancerous polyps, inflammatory bowel disease such as Crohn’s disease or ulcerative colitis.
+Other risk factors may include obesity or excess weight, a low level of physical activity, heavy alcohol use, and smoking.

-Once the doctor has your medical history, the next step might be a physical exam of your body that includes carefully pressing on your abdomen to feel for masses or enlarged organs.
+Once the doctor has your medical history, the next step might be a physical exam.

 The doctor may also examine your rectum by placing a gloved and lubricated finger inside to feel for any abnormalities.
-Certain tests, including blood and fecal tests, may be ordered.
+They may order certain tests, including blood and fecal tests.

 You may also leave the doctor’s office with a prescription for a diagnostic colonoscopy, during which a gastroenterologist examines the inside of the colon and rectum via a device inserted through the anus: a long, thin, and flexible lighted tube with a tiny video camera at the end.